When you’re thinking about different marketing channels to talk and engage with your ideal customers, what is the first thing that comes to mind?

 That is the reason why chatbots work so well too.
 And that is precisely the reason that makes WhatsApp the most engaging marketing channel on the planet.

-The reason why you probably never thought about using it as a marketing channel is that there has never been any real tool to help you manage your account and start engaging with your “followers” unless you had that one mobile phone on which the client with your business number was installed.
+You probably never thought about using it as a marketing channel because there has never been any real tool to help you manage your account and start engaging with your “followers” unless you had that one mobile phone on which the client with your business number was installed.

 There’s also no advertising on WhatsApp, so the natural and lazy route of just buying some ads will get you nowhere.

 So what do you need to do?
-When you also can’t track your success, you can’t search for groups to automatically join and promote your stuff?
+When you also can’t track your success, you can’t search for groups to join and promote your stuff automatically?

 But first things first.